 1956 was definitely a boom time for the boys at Bray.
 Their first Technicolor gothic horror was in the works, the success of which would kick them into the big leagues.
 Instead of a partnership with the low-end producer Robert Lippert, the company was soon able to leverage co-production deals with every Hollywood studio.

 Jimmy Sangster’s shapeless ‘mud monster’ for X The Unknown proved almost as influential as Nigel Kneale’s mutating Astronaut in Xperiment — who also ended up as a disgusting near-shapeless monster.
 In the next three years, similar protoplasm monsters would ooze from the popular cinema worldwide: America (The Blob), Japan (The H-Man) and Italy (Caltiki, il mostro immortale).
 In both sci-fi and gothic horror, Hammer productions set the pace.
 In the beginning, their marketing sense was unbeatable.
-The title X The Unknown had been chosen to again capitalize on the the English censors’ Adults only rating, Certificate X.
+The title X The Unknown was chosen to again capitalize on the the English censors’ Adults only rating, Certificate X.

 Sangster’s story is tailored to Hammer’s budgetary limitations — spectacular scenes are kept to a bare minimum.
 At a Scottish atom research establishment, Dr. Adam Royston (Dean Jagger of Twelve O’Clock High) is conducting unauthorized experiments with radio waves; he believes he’s found a way to neutralize radioactivity.
 A muddy Y-shaped gash erupts in a nearby quarry used by the army for training, and a young soldier (Kenneth Cope of These Are the Damned) is burned to death by an unseen radiation source.
 Inspector McGill (Leo McKern of The Day the Earth Caught Fire) joins Royston in the search for the mystery killer, which soon adds a young boy, two more soldiers and a philandering hospital intern to its tally of victims.
 From the evidence available to him, Royston proposes a preposterous-sounding theory that nevertheless proves to be dead-on accurate: a primordial life-form has risen from within the Earth to feed on radiation.
 Lying dormant for eons, it has been attracted to the surface by the new sources of sustenance created by man’s nuclear energy activities.
 After assaulting Royston’s reactor and consuming its fuel rods, the wave of deadly radioactive mud flows back to the crack on the test range.
 As the army’s weapons are useless against the shapeless thing, only Royston’s radio theories have a chance of stopping it.